tehciolo/blog/posts/holy-grail-layout.md

 }
 ```

-This allows us to have the page sections be full-width, but with the content
+This allows us to have the full-width page sections, but with the content
 restricted to the `Container`.
-This bring flexibility in terms of styling.
+This brings flexibility in terms of styling.

 Let's also tidy up the blog post page (`[slug].tsx`):